branchwelder/web-technologies/activities/README.md

 # In-class activities

-These in-class activities are not graded, but they are designed to help students practice skills that they will apply in their projects.
+These in-class activities are not graded, but they are designed to help students practice new skills and walk them through how to apply them to their projects and portfolios.

 <!--